MikelDB/veygo/README.md

 export MY_UID=$(id -u)
 export MY_GID=$(id -g)
 ```
 This is done so that the docker-compose maps the user outside and inside docker (this probably won't work on Windows).

+If it does not worl you can modify this line in the docker-compose file ``user: $MY_UID:$MY_GID`` with the ID's manually.

 Then you should just need
 to do:
 ```
 docker-compose up